Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $23

 Q: Where should I place a kitchen rug?

-Most designers plop a kitchen rug right in front of the sink, but that may not always be the best spot for you personally.
+Most designers plop a kitchen rug right in front of the sink, but that doesn’t mean it’s the only destination for this product.
 Think carefully about where you stand the most.
 Is it in front of the stove or at a certain spot near the counter?
-Your kitchen rug can tie the room together, but it can also save your arches from feeling sore.
+Your kitchen rug can tie the room together, but it can also save your arches from aching.

-Q: How often should I wash my kitchen rug?
+Q: How often should I wash a kitchen rug?

 As soon as it starts looking dirty!
-It’s always a good idea to pick up after any messes right after they happen—we break out a vacuum once a week at minimum.
-If you notice your rug looking a little worse for wear, consider a deeper clean, whether that’s a spin in the washing machine or a trip to the rug cleaner.
-This will depend on the material you opted for, so be sure to refer to the manufacturer’s instructions.
+It’s always a good idea to pick up right after a mess happens—we break out a vacuum once a week at minimum.
+If you notice your rug looking a little worse for wear, consider a deeper clean, whether that’s a spin in the washing machine or a trip to the cleaners.
+This will also depend on the material you opted for, so be sure to refer to the manufacturer’s instructions.

 The Last Word

-Given the kinds of messes kitchens are susceptible to, you may be wondering why anyone would put a rug in there to begin with.
-But the best kitchen rugs are as easy on the eyes as they are on your feet, featuring durable, easy-to-clean materials that you won’t mind standing on for long periods of time.
+Given the kinds of messes kitchens are susceptible to, you may be wondering why anyone would put a woven floor covering in there to begin with.
+But in our opinion, the best kitchen rugs are as easy on the eyes as they are on the feet, featuring durable and easy-to-clean materials that you won’t mind standing on for long periods of time.